MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/dsql-perf-tempdb-errors.md

 The tempdb transaction log typically only fills up when a client/user either:

 - Opens an explicit transaction but never issues a `COMMIT` or `ROLLBACK`.
-- Has `SET IMPLICIT_TRANSACTION = ON` (especially for JDBC clients and tools that use AutoCommit features).
+- Sets `IMPLICIT_TRANSACTION = ON` (especially for JDBC clients and tools that use AutoCommit features).

 ### Step 1: Identify open transactions